Johanna Andersson & Lars Bergman

 AI Is Not Indigenous AI Is Not Indigenous AI Is Not Indigenous

-AI Is Not Indigenous (2022-ONGOING)
+AI Is Not Indigenous (2022-)

 AI Is Not Indigenous transforms protest into a sustained artistic practice, confronting algorithmic appropriation and cultural erasure.
 Their slogans — bold declarations carried into the streets — insist that belonging, ancestry, and resistance cannot be automated.
 By turning protest signs into artworks, Andersson & Bergman expose how datasets scrape Indigenous forms while stripping away meaning.
 The work refuses to let culture be reduced to patterns, asserting protest as both resistance and creation.